case-contract-testing/contract-case/docs/maintainers/reference/case-boundary-API.md

 - *Type:* {[ key: string ]: <a href="#@contract-case/case-boundary.ITriggerFunction">ITriggerFunction</a>}

-Call the native trigger and test function (if any) for this interaction pair.
+A Map of native trigger and test functions (if any) for several interaction pairs.

+Most useful during verification, but also valid during definition

 Keyed by `${requestName}::${responseName}`